browserengineering/book/book/http.md

 ```

 When you wrap `s`, you pass a `server_hostname` argument, and it
-should match the argument you passed to `s.connect`.
-Note that I save
+should match the `Host` header.
+Note that I save the new socket back
-the new socket back into the `s` variable.
-That's because you don't
+into the `s` variable.
+That's because you don't want to send over the
-want to send over the original socket; it would be unencrypted and
+original socket; it would be unencrypted and also confusing.
-also confusing.

 ::: {.installation}
 On macOS, you'll need to [run a program called "Install